Paebbels/pyVHDLParser/doc/TokenStream/index.rst

 **Interitance diagram:**

-.. inheritance-diagram:: pyVHDLParser.Token.Parser.EndOfDocumentToken
+.. inheritance-diagram:: pyVHDLParser.Token.EndOfDocumentToken
    :parts: 1

-.. _tokenize-simpletoken:
+.. _tokstm-simpletoken:

 Simple Tokens
 *************

-Simple tokens, are tokens created by the :ref:`tokenize-tokenizer`.
+Simple tokens, are tokens created by the :ref:`tokstm-tokenizer`.

 The tokenizer has no deep knowledge of the VHDL language, thus it can only detect a limited number of distinct tokens.
 These token require only a context of up to